Barbara Walters: Interviews

 Walters was known for "personality journalism" and her "scoop" interviews.
-In 1976, she first aired her highly-rated, occasional, primetime Barbara Walters Specials interview program.
+In 1976, she first aired her highly rated, occasional, primetime Barbara Walters Specials interview program.
 Her first guests included a joint appearance by President-elect Jimmy Carter and Rosalynn Carter, and a separate interview with singer-actress Barbra Streisand.
 In November 1977, she landed the first joint interview with Egyptian president Anwar Al Sadat and Israeli prime minister Menachem Begin, while they were working out the terms of the eventual Egypt–Israel peace treaty.
-According to The New York Times, when she went mano a mano with Walter Cronkite to interview both world leaders, at the end of Cronkite's interview, he is heard saying: "Did Barbara get anything I didn't get?"
-Walters had sit-down interviews with world leaders, including the Shah of Iran, Mohammad Reza Pahlavi, and his wife, the Empress Farah Pahlavi; Russia's Boris Yeltsin and Vladimir Putin; China's Jiang Zemin; the UK's Margaret Thatcher; Cuba's Fidel Castro, as well as India's Indira Gandhi, Czechoslovakia's Václav Havel, Libya's Muammar al-Gaddafi, King Hussein of Jordan, King Abdullah of Saudi Arabia, Venezuelan President Hugo Chávez and many others.
-Walters interviewed other influential people including pop icon Michael Jackson, Katharine Hepburn, Vogue editor Anna Wintour, and Sir Laurence Olivier in 1980.
+According to The New York Times, when she competed with Walter Cronkite to interview both world leaders, at the end of Cronkite's interview, he is heard saying: "Did Barbara get anything I didn't get?"
+Walters had sit-down interviews with world leaders, including the Shah of Iran, Mohammad Reza Pahlavi, and his wife, the Empress Farah Pahlavi; Russia's Boris Yeltsin and Vladimir Putin; China's Jiang Zemin; the UK's Margaret Thatcher; Cuba's Fidel Castro, as well as India's Indira Gandhi, Czechoslovakia's Václav Havel, Libya's Muammar al-Gaddafi, King Hussein of Jordan, King Abdullah of Saudi Arabia, Venezuelan President Hugo Chávez, Iraq's Saddam Hussein and many others.
+Walters interviewed other influential people including pop icon Michael Jackson, Katharine Hepburn, Vogue editor Anna Wintour, and Laurence Olivier in 1980.
 Walters considered Robert Smithdas, a deaf-blind man who spent his life improving the lives of other individuals who are deaf-blind, as her most inspirational interviewee.

 Walters was widely lampooned for asking actress Katharine Hepburn, "If you were a tree, what kind would you be?"
 On the last 20/20 television episode in which she appears, Walters showed a video of the Hepburn interview, showing the actress saying that she felt like a strong tree in her old age.
 Walters followed up with the question, "What kind of a tree?", and Hepburn responded "an oak" because they do not get Dutch elm disease.
-According to Walters for years Hepburn refused her requests for an interview.
-When Hepburn finally agreed to one she said she wanted to meet Walters first.
-Walters walked in all smiles and ready to please, while Hepburn was at the top of the stairs and barked, "You're late.
+According to Walters, for years Hepburn refused her requests for an interview.
+When Hepburn finally agreed she said she wanted to meet Walters first.
+Walters walked affably, while Hepburn was at the top of the stairs and said, "You're late.
 Have you brought me chocolates?"